vekatze/neut/book/src/modules.md

 ### `output`

-The field `output` specifies the resulting files of foreign source files.
-The paths are relative to a directory named _foreign directory_.
-You can find a foreign directory in the build directory.
+The field `output` specifies the output files produced from foreign source files.
+The paths are relative to a directory named the _foreign directory_.
+You can find the foreign directory in the build directory.

 When running `neut build`, the compiler links all the `output` files in the foreign directory (in addition to Neut's "domestic" object files).